adkinn/eric-urbanRepo0814155504/eric-urbanDocset0814155504/hotel-api/creating-a-transaction-message.md

 ## Next steps

 Before sending transaction messages, first send your hotel feed file and points of sale file to your TAM.
-After they import the data into Bing, you may begin sending transaction messages.
-Transaction messages sent before the data is imported will fail.
+After they import the data into Bing, you may begin sending transaction messages. transaction messages sent before the data is imported will fail.

 Validate the transaction message before sending it to Bing.
-For information, see [Validating your Transaction Message](../hotel-api/validating-your-transaction-message.md).
+For information, see [Validating your transaction Message](../hotel-api/validating-your-transaction-message.md).

 Send your transaction message to Bing.
-For information, see [Sending Bing Transaction Messages](../hotel-api/sending-bing-transaction-messages.md).
+For information, see [Sending Bing transaction Messages](../hotel-api/sending-bing-transaction-messages.md).